bevyengine/rfcs/rfcs/45-stageless.md

 This limitation allows plugin authors to carefully design a public API, ensure critical invariants hold, and make serious internal changes without breaking their dependencies (as long as the public sets and their meanings are relatively stable).

-### Why aren't run criteria cached?
+### Why are run criteria shared?

+Rather than sharing run criteria within a tick, we could evaluate them once for each system.
-In practice, almost all run criteria are extremely simple, and fast to check.
+This would have a small performance impact, as in practice, almost all run criteria are extremely simple, and fast to check.
-Verifying that the cache is still valid will require access to the data anyways, and involve more overhead than simple computations on one or two resources.

-In addition, this is required to guarantee atomicity.
-We could add atomic groups to this proposal to get around this, but that is another large research project.
+However, this behavior is unintuitive, and can result in desynchronization between members with the same run criteria, potentially leading to serious logic errors.

+This design can worked around this by adding duplicate run criteria to systems that require atomic operation, but the opposite workaround is less reliable, involving the creation of dummy resources.
+Atomic groups may improve this level of control in the future.

 ## What sugar should we use for adding multiple systems at once?